Rishiofficial432-432/lexus/problem.md

 # The Problem Solved by the Student/Teacher Portal

-The Student/Teacher Portal within Lexus is designed to solve a critical and often overlooked set of problems in educational environments: the administrative friction, lack of security, and communication gaps inherent in traditional classroom management.
+The Student/Teacher Portal within LEXUS is designed to solve a critical and often overlooked set of problems in educational environments: the administrative friction, lack of security, and communication gaps inherent in traditional classroom management.
 It addresses the distinct but interconnected challenges faced by both educators and students, replacing outdated manual processes with a streamlined, secure, and integrated digital solution.

 ---